The RSEC Academy Middle School programs and approaches

 Teaching approaches and methods

-Our students and staff use Google for Education, and all students receive laptops or tablets to use while in school.
+Our students and staff use Google for Education, and all students receive Chromebooks to use while in school.

-Adventure based learning: Through adventure activities, day trips, overnights, and multi-day learning expeditions connected to the middle school curriculum, we build student self-confidence, connect learning, and develop leadership skills.
-By stepping out of their comfort zones, students learn perseverance, support, and growth.
+- Experiential-based Activities: Through adventure activities, day trips, overnights and multi-day learning expeditions connected to the middle school curriculum, we build student self-confidence, connect learning, and develop leadership skills.
+By stepping out of their comfort zones, students learn perseverance, support and growth.

 - Building self-advocacy skills